Subprime mortgage crisis: April to December 2008

 The crisis hit a critical point in September 2008 with the failure, buyout or bailout of the largest entities in the U.S. shadow banking system.
-Investment bank Lehman Brothers failed, while Merrill Lynch was purchased by Bank of America.
+Investment bank Lehman Brothers failed, while Merrill was acquired by Bank of America.
 Investment banks Goldman Sachs and Morgan Stanley obtained depository bank holding charters, which gave them access to emergency lines of credit from the Federal Reserve.
 Government-sponsored enterprises Fannie Mae and Freddie Mac were taken over by the federal government.
 Insurance giant AIG, which had sold insurance-like protection for mortgage-backed securities, did not have the capital to honor its commitments; U.S. taxpayers covered its obligations instead in a bailout that exceeded $100 billion.